ylhyra/ylhyra_content/not_data/project/Signup/PWYW.md

 <SignupSteps/>

 An Ylhýra account is available on a '''pay-what-you-want''' basis, meaning that it is up to you how much you pay.
-The recommended price is 20 U.S.&nbsp;dollars.
+The recommended price is <Constant name="RECOMMENDED_PRICE_IN_US_DOLLARS"/> U.S.&nbsp;dollars.
 If you want to pay nothing, just write “0”.

 <PWYW/>